roanuz/cricketapi-nodejs/README.md

-# CricketAPI - NodeJS
+# Cricket API - NodeJS

-**The Boiler plate using NODEJS, Nunjucks and Memcache to develop a sports App to show cricket Score using Roanuz CricketAPI apis**
+**The Boiler plate using NODEJS, Nunjucks and Memcache to develop a sports App to show cricket Score using Roanuz Cricket API apis**

 **Initial configuration**